-- individuals who are ill or have impaired immunity
+- people who are ill or have impaired immunity

 - long-term users of immunosuppressant drugs

-- chronic obstructive pulmonary disease (COPD) patients who use inhaled corticosteroids for lengthy periods
+- chronic obstructive pulmonary disease (COPD) patients who use inhaled corticosteroids for long periods of time

 The most common symptoms of bacterial pneumonia are:

-- cough with yellow, green, or blood-tinged mucus
+- a cough with thick yellow, green, or blood-tinged mucus

 - chest pain that worsens when coughing or breathing